-When it comes to RVs and campers, buying used allows you more control over your budget, improvements, customizations, and more.
+When it comes to RVs, buying used allows you more control over your budget, improvements, customizations, and more.
 By spending less upfront, you have more to invest in your rig over time giving you a true home away from home with features and functionality you can’t always get buying new in this industry.

 People are loyal to brands.
 Whether it’s toilet paper or your cell phone or a car, brand loyalty is one of the reasons certain brands are always on top no matter the year.
-When it comes to RVing, the same is true, but at the end of the day — all RVs and campers serve the same purpose.
+When it comes to RVing, the same is true, but at the end of the day, all RVs serve the same purpose.

 Buy Now, Customize Later

 One of the biggest downfalls of buying an RV is realizing how much more money you’re going to have to spend to get the features you want.
 Whether it’s a better mattress or an upgraded entertainment center, the price tag on the RV is enough to make most turn away and give up on the RV lifestyle.

 When budgeting for an RV, think long-term.
 Don’t be afraid to buy a basic model and upgrade it later.
 Customizations from installing new cabinetry to wiring an intercom system to fitting a skirt to your RV can all be done down the line.
 Think of your RV like a home; you’re always going to have improvement projects to tackle.